-For those students whose level of English does not yet qualify them for entry to the University (see English Proficiency Requirements for Admissions to JCU), John Cabot University's English Language for University Studies (ENLUS) Program offers intensive classes in academic English.
-ENLUS courses do not carry academic credit towards graduation from the University.
+For students whose level of English does not yet qualify them for direct entry to the University (see English Proficiency Requirements for Admissions to JCU), JCU’s ENLUS program offers intensive courses in academic English.

 The program has three goals: